1Caxz/TriviaApp/README.md

 - [x] Any some categories error when amount more than 10.
 - [x] The response data have HTML tag with default encoding.

+## Assets Problem
+- [x] The assets on zeplin project support for Android, not iOS.

 ## Note
 Please try again if you failed to request data from the server.
 This is a server problem because of any some categories error when amount more than 10.